Transcend DrivePro 220 Review – With Suction Mount

 - Not compatible with Windows phones

 Day/Night Recording: The Transcend DrivePro 220 combines six glass lenses with a large F1.8 aperture and 130° viewing angle to furnish superior imaging quality.
 Moreover, the camera adjusts automatically to changing light conditions, capturing details with optimal resolution.
-Harnessing the power of its dynamic CMOS sensor, the 220 records all evidence needed in full 1080p HD, including license plates and road signs, during day and especially low/nighttime driving conditions with maximum clarity.
+Harnessing the power of its dynamic CMOS sensor, the 220 records all evidence needed in full 1080p HD, including license plates and road signs, during the day and especially low/nighttime driving conditions with maximum clarity.

 Integrated GPS: The built-in GPS receiver logs coordinates, stamps recorded footage with a date/time stamp and finds driver’s precise location in the event of an accident in order to contact emergency services and insurance providers.
 When connecting the dash cam to a computer, users can review their trips and essential data, such as direction of travel and driver speed.